MAYOR'S AWARD FOR ACHIEVEMENT IN FILM

 Jennifer Roth, a twenty year veteran of the film industry, has cultivated a vibrant career in producing acclaimed films and championing Seattle as a significant filmmaking city.
 Most recently, Roth has re-teamed with director Darren Aronofsky to executive produce the critical and commercial hit feature Black Swan, which was nominated for five awards - including Best Picture - at the 2011 Academy Awards.
 Additionally, Roth has served as Board President of the Northwest Film Forum since 2008.

-Simon James & David Sabee
+2010 Simon James and David Sabee

 Thanks in great part to Simon James and David Sabee, Seattle has been so successful at landing film-scoring contracts that composers now rank our city third in the world for scoring, behind only Los Angeles and London.
 From winning academy awards to adding great music in box-office hits, their leadership and talent continues to make Seattle a great filmmaking city.